Text to Binary Converter

 • Encoding and ASCII art: Hobbyists encode hidden notes, watermarks, or playful messages in binary inside documents, images, or chat.

-• Teaching place value: Educators use the text-to-binary mapping to demonstrate how a single byte represents 256 possible values and why each letter takes 8 bits.
+• Teaching place value: Educators use the byte view to demonstrate how eight bits represent 256 possible values while distinguishing bytes from characters.

 • Quick reference checks: Anyone verifying a single byte (like confirming that "A" is 01000001) can paste the character and read the result instantly.